MikamiLab/isop_microscopy_python_matlab/README.md

 ## Other Analyses
 - **Other_Codes/Behavior5_waveform.ipynb**
   - Visualize waveform patterns of Behavior5 and neural signals.
-  - Used in: *Fig. 2d and Supplementary Figure 3c and 3d*
+  - Used in: *Fig. 2d; Supplementary Figure 3c and 3d*

 - **Other_Codes/Motif#5_timeseries_head_bends_marker.ipynb**
   - Plot neural motifs aligned with head-bend markers.